On weight truncations in the motivic setting: Introduction

 \subsection{Outline}

 Section \ref{sec:prelims} contains mostly independent subsections which are preliminaries -- most of them are already well known or implicit in the literature.
 Section \ref{sec:tStructThroughGen} defines a $t$-structures beginning with truncation of generators, while section \ref{sec:gluing} recalls how to glue $t$-structures in the presence of continuity (``punctual gluing'').
 Section \ref{sec:chow} recalls Chow motives and mostly serves as a matter of fixing notations.
 Section \ref{sec:murre} recalls Murre's projectors which are the key technical input in our construction.
 Section \ref{sec:geometry} recalls some facts from geometry (Stein factorization, deJong's alterations) which are useful for us.
-Section \ref{sec:motives} recalls facts about triangulated category of motivic sheaves, the arena we work in.
+Section \ref{sec:motives} recalls facts about triangulated category of motivic sheaves which will be the category in which our constructions are made.

 In section \ref{sec:morel} we construct analogue of Morel's $t$-structures in the motivic setting.
 In section \ref{sec:cohMotives} one defines the categories of cohomological motives, the basic arena we will be working in.
 While most of the results here have already appeared in the literature, we have to redo them with a control on dimension, which is what is required later for constructing the analogue of Morel's truncations useful for recovering the motivic intersection complex of threefolds.
 In section \ref{sec:overField} one constructs the analogue of (certain) Morel's $t$-structure over a perfect field, the key input being existence of certain Murre's projectors and vanishing of certain motivic cohomology groups.
 Finally, in section \ref{sec:overBase} one glues these $t$-structures to construct corresponding analogue of Morel's $t$-structure over a base.